Mesothelioma / Mesothelioma Cell Types / What is Epithelioid Mesothelioma?

 Symptoms of Epithelioid Cell Mesothelioma

-Epithelial cell mesothelioma symptoms are the same as any cell type.
-Thus, a person living with sarcomatoid cell mesothelioma may experience the same symptoms as someone with epithelial cell mesothelioma.
+Epithelial cell mesothelioma symptoms are the same as other cell types.
+Thus, a person with sarcomatoid cell mesothelioma may experience the same symptoms as someone with epithelial cell mesothelioma.
 The signs and symptoms of epithelial cell mesothelioma include:

 - Anemia